synnaxlabs/synnax/.github/PULL_REQUEST_TEMPLATE/rc.md

 - [ ] Delete a range in the resources view.
 - [ ] Delete multiple ranges in the resources view.

+### Channels

+I can successfully:

+- [ ] Create a new channel from the search bar.
+- [ ] Rename a channel in the resources view.
+- [ ] Delete a channel in the resources view.
+- [ ] Delete multiple channels in the resources view.
+- [ ] Set the alias for a channel under a range.
+- [ ] Clear the alias for a channel uner a range.

 ### Line Plots

 I can successfully: